Vehicle Parts and Equipment to Conserve Fuel

 Aerodynamic Equipment and Vehicle Design

 By reducing the drag, or resistance, aerodynamic equipment eases the load on the engine and improves the fuel economy of a vehicle.
-Airfoils and trailer side skirts are examples of aerodynamic equipment that fleets can install on trucks.
-Airfoils direct air over the cab, and trailer side skirts extend between the back of the tractor and front of the trailer.
+Airfoils, trailer gap reducers, side skirts, and tails are examples of aerodynamic equipment that fleets can install on trucks.
+Airfoils direct air over the cab, gap reducers extend between the back of the tractor and front of the trailer, side skirts limit the air that circulates under the trailer, and tails limit the turbulent airstreams dragging behind the trailer.

-Many heavy-duty and light-duty vehicle manufacturers are developing streamlined vehicle designs that reduce drag on completed vehicles.
+Many heavy-duty and light-duty vehicle manufacturers are developing streamlined vehicle designs that reduce drag on vehicles.

 Idle Reduction Equipment